-Typically, the longer a vampire spends in torpor, the longer it takes them to transition between dormancy and consciousness.
+Typically, the longer a vampire spends in torpor, the longer it takes them to fully awaken.
 Powerful elders may affect the dreams of their descendants during this “waking period”.
 Most of the elder’s descendants will experience a vague sense that something important is about to happen, or (if the torpid elder bears them ill will) unsettling daymares.
 More knowledgeable descendants, most often the elder’s direct childer, may realize the awakening of their progenitor is at hand.
 This may be an occasion of eager anticipation or terrible dread.

 A starving vampire will be extremely likely to frenzy upon awakening.
 If they can’t consume enough blood to satisfy their Beast, they may turn on anyone else present.
 Prudent individuals either bring a significant quantity of blood (possibly in the form of a sacrificial vessel not intended to survive) or make sure the torpid vampire is restrained before reviving them.

-To cut short a period of torpor, one can feed blood to a slumbering vampire early by feeding them vitae that is significantly stronger than theirs.
+One can awaken a slumbering vampire early by feeding them vitae that is significantly stronger than theirs.
 This requirement isn’t difficult to satisfy for neonates, many of whom can be pulled out of torpor by a timely draught from an ancilla’s wrist.
 Many ancillae can only be revived by elders, however, and many elders may be impossible for any Kindred in a given city to awaken prematurely.

 There are occasions when this method fails.
-Sometimes a vampire’s slumber simply runs too deep.
+Sometimes a vampire’s slumber runs too deep.
 Sometimes they simply don’t want to awaken.

 Recovering From Torpor

-As described, a torpid vampire has the appearance of a shriveled corpse.
+As described, a torpid vampire physically resembles a shriveled corpse.
 Feeding gradually restores them to their former appearance.
 Once the vampire has sated their thirst, they’ll look like their old self within a few hours at most.

 One of the best-known effects of prolonged torpor (decades or longer) is its thinning of the blood.
 A torpid vampire’s vitae dilutes and weakens their Disciplines upon awakening.
 This isn’t enough to render the vampire helpless—a master of Potence will still be incredibly strong, but they won’t be capable of the same feats as before.
 This can give their adversaries a valuable edge in battle.

-This phenomenon seems to affect elders the most severely.
+This phenomenon affects elders the most severely.
 Vampires who enter torpor at younger ages rarely suffer it to the same degree.
 Indeed, some neonates and ancillae actually emerge from torpor having honed their Disciplines to frightening new levels.
 Others remain no mightier or weaker than before.
 Ultimately, torpor remains one of the least understood aspects of the vampiric condition.